cinnData/DataSci/[DS-06] Clustering.md

 ## Cluster centers

 Suppose that you wish to group the data units in $k$ clusters using $p$ numeric variables.
-Many clustering methods are based on finding a set of $k$ points in the $p$-dimensional space of the variables, called **centers**, and clustering the units around the centers.
-Every sample will be assigned to the cluster whose center is most similar.
+Many clustering methods are based on finding a set of $k$ points in the $p$-dimensional space of those variables, called **centers**, and clustering the units around the centers.
+Every unit will be assigned to the cluster whose center is most similar to that unit.
 Typically, the similarity is the Euclidean distance.

-The centers can also be used to assign a cluster to a new unit which has not been used to find the centers.
-We just select the cluster whose center is closer to that new unit.
+The centers can also be used to assign a cluster to a new unit which has not been used to extract the centers.
+The selected cluster would be the one whose center is closer to the new unit.

 In real-world applications, we look at the center as an artificial unit which we consider as the "typical element'' of the cluster.
 The values that this artificial unit takes for the different variables are used to produce a description of the cluster, as far as that makes sense.
 This is the typical approach in customer segmentation.
 So a marketing manager can describe a segment of customers as individuals above 60, with annual family income between $100,000 and $250,000, who frequently watch soap opera TV comedy series.
 This would be nothing but a description of the center of that segment.